kswope/book-learnin/README.md

     MyModule.say_hello   #=> hello
     MyModule.say_goodbye #=> goodbye

+>
+The instance method and module method are two different methods: the method definition is copied by module_function, not aliased.

 Rationale for module functions: so you can write a module that have methods that can both be called Module.method and can be included into classes.
 Why its called module_function and not module_method I have no idea.

+Access control

+- public: accessible to anyone
+- protected: Can be invoked only by objects of the defining class and its subs
+- private: Can be called only in functional form (with implicit receiver of self)